rhrlima/frogger/README.md

 The goal is to move the frog up to the safety zone, avoiding the cars and jumping over the logs.

-This code was created followind the videos from the [Coding Train](https://www.youtube.com/user/shiffman) channel.
+This code was created following the videos from the [Coding Train](https://www.youtube.com/user/shiffman) channel.

 ## Getting Started